+B.1. continued

-B.1. continued the splitting, if so decided, of the (d) Post Office into Post and Telecommunications, as recommended by the Carter Committee.
-Arrange that a Select Committee of the 2.
-House can supervise the performance of the NIs and receive the C & AG's report.
-A Bill to unscramble road traffic licencing 3. for other than safety purposes is important.
-Sponsoring Ministers - Industry, Transport, Trade, Energy: Sell any industries or parts of industries or shares of industries, as in BP, immediately saleable.
-2. Select appropriate chairmen, where a change is desirable.
-Encourage chairmen to improve motivation and .
-3. service to the public by organising part or parts or even all their industry into separate profit centres or subsidiaries or, perhaps, in suitable cases, producer/co-operatives - and to accept, when suitable, private shareholders, including workers as discussed in the attached "Blue Form" paper.
+- (d) the splitting, if so decided, of the Post Office into Post and Telecommunications, as recommended by the Carter Committee. - 2.
+Arrange that a Select Committee of the House can supervise the performance of the NIs and receive the C & AG's report. - 3.
+A Bill to unscramble road traffic licencing for other than safety purposes is important.

+C. Sponsoring Ministers - Industry, Transport, Trade, Energy:

+- Sell any industries or parts of industries or shares of industries, as in BP, immediately saleable. - Select appropriate chairmen, where a change is desirable. - Service to the public by organising part or parts or even all their industry into separate profit centres or subsidiaries or, perhaps, in suitable cases, producer/co-operatives and to accept, when suitable, private shareholders, including workers as discussed in the attached "Blue Form" paper.
 Also see attached EMI producer/co-operative paper.